drjuliejung/gaps/gaps_for_github.Rmd

 # stimulus fig (exp1)

 Note: The stimulus names in this file are slightly confusing and I apologize for that.
 It's because Ming Guo had different names for the stimuli initially (stim16 for base pattern, stim21 for primer only, etc.), and at first I renamed the stimuli letters (A-D for Experiment I) before deciding in the paper to have more descriptive names...
-I probably could have changed all the file names here but for fear of mucking something up accidentally I shall leave that up to you folks.
+I probably could have changed all the file names here but for fear of mucking something up accidentally I shall leave that up to you good folks.

 ```{r}
 library(tuneR)